Ishan1819/Week2/README.md

 # WEEK 2

-This repository contains 4 advanced-level tasks completed as part of a assignment.
+This repository contains 4 advanced-level tasks and presentations completed as part of a assignment.
 The tasks involve deep dives into neural networks, NLP, high-performance analytics, and statistical modeling.
 All code is modular, visualized, and well-documented.

+---

+## Mathematics Presentations

+### **Linear Algebra Presentation**
+- Covered vector spaces, linear maps, eigenvalues, eigenvectors, and SVD.
+- Included real-world application: PCA (Principal Component Analysis) for dimensionality reduction.
+- One worked-out problem and diagram included.

+---

+### **Calculus Presentation**
+- Covered limits, derivatives, integrals, fundamental theorem, and multivariate gradients.
+- Included NumPy-based numerical differentiation/integration.
+- One worked-out numerical example implemented and shown.

 ---